FFmpeg/FFV1/ffv1.md

 ## Configuration Record

-In the case of a FFV1 bitstream with `version >= 3`, a `Configuration Record` is stored in the underlying Container as described in (#mapping-ffv1-into-containers).
+In the case of a FFV1 bitstream with `version >= 3`, a `Configuration Record` is stored in the underlying container as described in (#mapping-ffv1-into-containers).
 It contains the `Parameters` used for all instances of Frame.
-The size of the `Configuration Record`, `NumBytes`, is supplied by the underlying Container.
+The size of the `Configuration Record`, `NumBytes`, is supplied by the underlying container.

 ```c
 pseudocode                                                 | type